 Level Placement Test

-Each student’s starting level at ELS can only be determined after they have taken the placement test*.
+Each student’s starting level at ELS can only be determined after they have taken the online placement test*.

 |Minimum Level Placement||TOEFL iBT Score||IELTS||GTEC|